stecklars/dynamic-dns-netcup-api/README.md

 *This project is not affiliated with the company netcup GmbH.
 Although it is developed by an employee, it is not an official client by netcup GmbH and was developed in my free time.*
 *netcup is a registered trademark of netcup GmbH, Karlsruhe, Germany.*

-**A simple dynamic DNS client written in PHP for use with the netcup domain API.**
+**A simple dynamic DNS client written in PHP for use with the netcup DNS API.**

 ## Requirements
 * Be a netcup customer: https://www.netcup.de – or for international customers: https://www.netcup.eu